Ron Blair: Career

-Aside from the Heartbreakers, Blair has designed albums for Barbara Morrison and Carlos Zialcita.
+Aside from the Heartbreakers, Blair has designed album covers for Barbara Morrison and Carlos Zialcita.
 He has also played on albums by Kirstin Candy, Stevie Nicks, Del Shannon, Slobberbone and The Tremblers.
 Blair was also part of the original lineup of The Dirty Knobs, Mike Campbell's side-project band as well as Campbell's band the Blue Stingrays recording the album Surf-N-Burn in 1997.

-Tom Petty said this about Blair: "It’s great having him [back] in the band.
+Tom Petty said this about Blair: "It's great having him [back] in the band.
 It reminds me of the old days just seeing him around. ...
 We hung out.
 We knew each other.
 And he was always the best bass player in town."

 Blair has been seen with many basses (including a Rickenbacker 4001 and a Höfner Club bass, both owned by Petty), but is best known for playing Fender Jazz Basses, having used a black Jazz Bass in his early years with the Heartbreakers and a white Jazz Bass since his return to the band.
 His bass rig in the early days of the Heartbreakers was a Vox Super Beatle.
 When he returned to the band in 2002, and for the tours in 2002 and 2003, Blair was seen using a blond piggyback Fender Bassman amplifier.
 Since 2005, Blair's bass rig is a modern Ampeg SVT.
 In the 2010s, Blair was the producer behind two records by California band L.A.
 Edwards, including Blessings from Home Vol 1.